emfcamp/tilda-mkv-stm/README.md

 ## Building/debugging

 You need some kind of in-circuit debugger.
-This repo is set up for debugging with a Black Magic Probe.
+This repo is set up for debugging with a Black Magic Probe (if you're using one, you'll need to change the device name in `bmp.gdb` to the gdb (first) interface of your device.

-If you want to use something else, you'll need to change the `runner = ` line in `.cargo/config` to point to an appropriate gdb file.
+If you want to use another debug probe, you'll need to change the `runner = ` line in `.cargo/config` to point to an appropriate gdb file.

 Once that's set up, you should be able to: